qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Curve segmentation**

-* :guilabel:`Segmentation tolerance`
+* :guilabel:`Segmentation tolerance`: this setting controls the way circular arcs are rendered. **The smaller** maximum angle (between the two consecutive vertices and the curve center, in degrees) or maximum difference (distance between the segment of the two vertices and the curve line, in map units), the **more straight line** segments will be used during rendering.
-* :guilabel:`Tolerance type`: it can be 'Maximum angle' and 'Maximum distance'
+* :guilabel:`Tolerance type`: it can be 'Maximum angle' or 'Maximum distance'

   **Rasters**